+To test the contribution of these factors to influencing parasitoid attack rates, we used generalized linear or additive mixed-effect models (GAMMs or GLMMs) using the lme4 and gamm4 packages in R (R Core Team 2014).
+We modeled gall density, gall size, and each plant morphological trait as fixed-effects, and included plant as a random effect.
+We included plant as a random effect because gall density, and the plant morphological traits are measured at the plant level, whereas we may have collected multiple galls from each tree, each of which may be different in size.
+We used parametric bootstrapping using the pbkrtest package in R to test each predictor variable.
+We always started with the most complex model and then reduced terms as necessary until we identified a reduced model.

+In a previous publication (Barbour et al., in press), we documented extensive heritable variation in leaf quality and plant morphology traits of S. hookeriana.
+Leaf quality traits included phenolic chemistry (32 metabolites from 7 classes of compounds), C:N, specific leaf area (SLA), and water content.
+Plant morphological traits included plant size, height, and foliage density, as well as leaf trichome density.

-determine this compartmentalized structure?
-Therefore, to make the connection between plant genotype and gall density, we first analyzed the broad-sense heritability of resistance to different gall species.
+To make the connection between plant genotype and gall density, we first analyzed the broad-sense heritability of resistance to different gall species.
 Then, we used linear mixed-effect models to identify the plant traits associated with resistance to different gall species.
-We have measured 40 different plant traits, ranging from leaf quality to plant architecture traits, associated with S. hookeriana all of which exhibit heritable variation (range H2 = ).
+We have measured 40 different plant traits, ranging from leaf quality to plant architecture traits, associated with S. hookeriana all of which exhibit heritable variation (range H2 = ????).
 In addition, we used broad-sense heritability analyses to determine the amount of genetic variance contributing to gall size and then linear mixed-effect models to identify the plant traits associated with gall size.
 We only conducted these analyses when we identified significant broad-sense heritability in gall density or gall size.

 After identifying the plant traits contributing to variation in gall density and gall size, we sought to tease apart the factors contributing to variation in gall-parasitoid attack.
 A priori we predicted that gall density, gall size, as well as plant morphology (architecture and trichome density) would contribute to variation in the strength of gall-parasitoid interactions.
 So, we used generalized linear and additive mixed effect models to tease apart the contributions of these factors to parasitoid attack rates.